-In applying the accounting policies set out in the Statement of Accounts in 2018-19 the PCC has had to make certain judgements about complex transactions involving uncertainty about future events.
+In applying the accounting policies set out in the Statement of Accounts in 2020-21 the PCC has had to make certain judgements about complex transactions which could significantly affect the amounts recognised in the financial statements.
 The critical judgements made in the statement of accounts are presented in the following paragraph:

-• A judgement has been made about the cost to include in the financial statements in relation to the Chief Constable and the impacts of this on the PCC and Group accounts.
-Following the stage 2 transfer of resources which was interpreted based on the Scheme of Consents and Delegation between the two corporation soles, the Chief Constable controls and directs police officers, PCSOs and the majority of police staff (excluding those staff directly employed by the PCC to manage his office), therefore all pay and pensions costs associated with these staff groups are presented in the Chief Constable's accounts.
-The CFOs for the PCC and Chief Constable have determined that the non-pay costs attributable to the assets and liabilities of the PCC will also form part of the cost of the Chief Constable since these are consumed under his direction and control.
+(i) A judgement has been made about the cost to be included in the financial statements in relation to the Chief Constable and the impacts of this on the PCC and Group accounts.

+Following the Stage 2 transfer of resources, which was interpreted based on the Scheme of Consents and Delegation between the two corporation soles, the Chief Constable controls and directs police officers, PCSOs and the majority of police staff (excluding those staff directly employed by the PCC to manage his office), therefore all pay and pensions costs associated with these staff groups are presented in the Chief Constable's accounts.

+The CFOs for the PCC and Chief Constable have determined that the non-pay costs attributable to the assets and liabilities of the PCC will also form part of the cost of the Chief Constable, since these are consumed under his direction.
+The carrying value of the assets and liabilities remain with the PCC as he has control of them.